kubernetes/website/content/en/blog/_posts/2018-12-05-kubeadm-ga-release.md

 All these users can benefit from kubeadm graduating to a stable GA state.

-#### Please fill out our **survey** for kubeadm: [https://bit.ly/2FPfRiZ](https://bit.ly/2FPfRiZ)
+### kubeadmn survey

+SIG Cluster Lifecycle has put together a survey for kubeadm.
+It's available at [https://bit.ly/2FPfRiZ](https://bit.ly/2FPfRiZ).
+The purpose of the survey is to collect community feedback about kubeadm for the sake of future improvement.

-Your participation will be highly valued!
+Your participation would be highly valued!

 ### Thanks to the community!

 This release wouldn't have been possible without the help of the great people that have been contributing to the SIG.
-I would like to thank a few key kubeadm contributors:
+SIG Cluster Lifecycle would like to thank a few key kubeadm contributors:

 | **Name** | **Organization** | **Role** |
 | --- | --- | --- |